-The beetles of Silphidae family are commonly referred as Carrion beetles, Burying beetles or Large Carrion beetles.
+The beetles of the Silphidae family are commonly referred to as Carrion beetles, Burying beetles, or Large Carrion beetles.
 This family consists of two subfamilies, namely, Nicrophorinae and Silphinae.
-The members belonging to the Nicrophorinae group are commonly termed as sexton beetles.
-It consists of only 200 species, of which more diverse ones are found in the temperate areas.
+The members belonging to the Nicrophorinae group are commonly termed sexton beetles.
+It consists of only 200 species, of which more diverse ones are found in temperate areas.
 Both members of the family mainly eat the decaying organic debris like dead animals.
 Silphidae beetles are mainly used in the forensic field, as it helps to estimate the decaying body”s Post-Mortem Interval, on which it inhabits.

 Different species of Carrion beetles attain different sizes, ranging from as minute as 35mm to an average of 12mm.
 Most of them have bright colored markings like yellow, orange and red on a dark colored background.
 Some other species are also found with black body.
 The flexible, flat body and stretchable wings help them to enter under dead and decayed animals.
 The larva of this beetle is flat and long, and has a triangle shaped point at both the narrowing ends.
 After the eggs hatch, the first Instar feeds on a dark brown colored liquid, produced by its parents.